 Protégés and protégées

-Hadi Wajih Al-Sadah, lavio Briquente, Mohamed Fathy, Brian Hartman, Danaca Jordan, Sumiti Lamichhane, Kenny Marks, Lakelyn McIntyre, Luis Navas, Christine Joy Panganiban, Luke Reznecheck, Wendel Rosa, Zachary Sample, Mayer Silver, Madhawa Somasiri, Misbah Syed, Adrian Taylor, Bill Thomas, Hector Henry Torres, Ashley Weckwerth, Keneisha Williams, and Marsha Wisely.
+Hadi Wajih Al-Sadah, Flavio Briquente, Caroline Cisneros, Hiten Dilal, Mohamed Fathy, Brian Hartman, Sumiti Lamichhane, Kenny Marks, Lakelyn McIntyre, Luis Navas, Danaca Jordan, Christine Joy Panganiban, Danny Parrott, Luke Reznecheck, Daniel de Araujo Costa Rodrigues, Wendel Rosa, Zachary Sample, Aboobaker Siddhique, Mayer Silver, Madhawa Somasiri, Misbah Syed, Adrian Taylor, Bill Thomas, Hector Henry Torres, Julian Vidal, Ashley Weckwerth, Keneisha Williams, and Marsha Wisely.

-Greg Breitzke, Caroline Cisneros, Terry Chmelyk, Brian Hrankowsky, Greg McMillan, Bart Propst, Dale Reed, Luke Reznecheck, Leah Ruder, Michel Ruel, Nick Sands, Dirk Thiele, and Hunter Vegas.
+Greg Breitzke, Terry Chmelyk, Brian Hrankowsky, Greg McMillan, Bart Propst, Dale Reed, Luke Reznecheck, Leah Ruder, Michel Ruel, Nick Sands, Dirk Thiele, Hunter Vegas, and Daniel Warren.